COVID-19: Protect Yourself & Others

 Wear It Well

-Alexandria is currently at a low COVID-19 community level.
-Wearing a mask is not required in most settings, but individuals may choose to do so at any time.
-Specific settings, such as health care and congregate facilities, may still require masks.
+Alexandria is currently at a medium COVID-19 community level.
+Wearing a mask is not required in most settings, but highly recommended.
+Specific settings, such as health care and congregate facilities, may require masks.

 “Wear It Well” by wearing a mask: